 Tabona Wina is Brave Africa’s co-founder and head guide with over a decade of experience in the bush.

 A safari guide is essential to a great experience.
-You might think that you can get away with a lower budget by self-driving, but we can almost guarantee that the money savings won’t be worth it.
-A safari guide is an expert tour guide by 1,000!
-Their knowledge and passion for the animals and nature will be what makes or breaks your experience.
+You might think that you can get away with a lower budget by self-driving, but we can guarantee that the money savings will NOT make your African safari worth it!
+A safari guide is an expert animal tracker, nature enthusiast, encyclopedia, and more!
+Their knowledge and passion for the African bush will enhance your African safari to be worth it.

-They are responsible for:
+Safari guies are responsible for:

 • Finding the animals,